New York, NY

 179D, 45L, ITC, and Cost Segregation

-With recent expansions under the Inflation Reduction Act (IRA), 179D has become even more valuable for commercial property owners investing in energy-efficient upgrades.
-These improvements not only provided immediate tax savings but also reduced long-term energy costs, demonstrating how strategic renovations can drive both financial and sustainability benefits.
+With recent expansions under the Inflation Reduction Act (IRA), 179D now offers greater support for commercial property owners pursuing energy-efficient upgrades.
+These improvements not only enhance long-term energy performance but also showcase how strategic renovations can deliver meaningful financial and sustainability outcomes.

 A picture of downtown city with multiple green tech buildings that have greenery along the outside of the building